cosmos/cosmos-sdk/x/staking/README.md

 * the source validator has a receiving redelegation which is not matured (aka. the redelegation may be transitive)
 * existing `Redelegation` has maximum entries as defined by `params.MaxEntries`
 * the `Amount` `Coin` has a denomination different than one defined by `params.BondDenom`
+* the delegation is a `ValidatorBond` and the reduction in validator bond would cause the existing liquid delegation to exceed the cap.
+* the delegator is a liquid staking provider and the delegation exceeds either the `GlobalLiquidStakingCap`, the `ValidatorLiquidStakingCap` or the validator bond cap.

 When this message is processed the following actions occur:

+* if the delegation if is a validator bond, the `ValidatorBondShares` of the source validator is decreased.
+* if the delegator is a liquid staking provider, the source validator's `LiquidShares` increased and the destination validator's `LiquidShares` is decreased.
 * the source validator's `DelegatorShares` and the delegations `Shares` are both reduced by the message `SharesAmount`
 * calculate the token worth of the shares remove that amount tokens held within the source validator.
 * if the source validator is: